 - In the last few years, several alternative business schools have sprung up that completely reject the old ways of teaching business and have developed innovative methodologies with intimate class-sizes and a student-centric approach.
-Here are three of the best.
+Here are four of the best.

 - The Kaospilots

 The Kaospilots Switzerland // Bern and Cape Town

 The KaosPilots Switzerland is an international school for creative business design and social innovation.
 Originally founded in Denmark in 1991, more than 600 students have passed through the doors of this alternative business school - over a third of which have gone on to found their own businesses or NGOs.
 The methodological focus is on learning by doing, constant reflection and iteration, and collaboration.
 They acknowledge the role of human nature in making business decisions and interacting in the work environment.
 Rather than trying to suppress them, they guide their students to make productive use of their own and others' values, beliefs and dreams in all of their tasks.